 The building was preserved in the same state as immediately after the explosion and it’s now become a symbol of both hope and destruction, as well as an important reminder that history should not be forgotten or repeated.

 40. Himeji Castle

 Himeji Castle, also called the White Heron Castle because of its graceful, white architecture, is considered to be the most beautiful castle in the entire Japan.
 The complex has a rather impressive size and it’s extremely well-preserved.

 This is because history was kind to Himeji and it was never destroyed by natural disasters or in battle, thus it’s one of the few original castles that survived the passing of time.

 41. Chureito pagoda

-Belonging to the Arakura Sengen Shrine, the Chureito pagoda is a very popular spot with photographers and tourists alike, especially during the sakura season (for the reason mentioned above).
-So snap your own postcard view pic by joining an Mt.
+Belonging to the Arakura Sengen Shrine, the Chureito pagoda is a very popular spot with photographers and tourists alike, especially during the Sakura season (for the reason mentioned above).
+So snap your own postcard view pic by joining a Mt.
 Fuji tour or by going on your own.